Ghostmonday/MonsterWallet/README.md

 ## 🎨 Theming

-Monster Wallet supports "Style Packs".
+KryptoClaw supports "Style Packs".
 Designers can create new themes by defining a Swift struct conforming to `ThemeProtocol`.
 See `ThemeArtistGuide.md` for details.

 ---